wikivisor/codermerlinwiki/README.md

 ```php
 git clone https://gitlab.com/organicdesign/TreeAndMenu.git extensions/TreeAndMenu
 ```
-There is a [tarball](TreeAndMenu.tar.gz) attached to the repo.
-It contains the version I used on the dev server.
-Try it if errors are fired with the original version.

 ### SemanticResultFormats
 If you do not have a "composer.local.json" file yet, create one and add the following content to it:
 ```php